rebecca1230/IntrotoIM/README.md

 8. ellipse is oriented from the center and the sqaure is oritended from the left-up corner.
 9. Take note that for rectangle, y- is going up cuz its y-shows going vertical downward increases y-value.
 10. README.md displays all the folders if click on it.

+rebeccaprotrait.screenshot.png
+##Difficulties:
+1. I was spending a lot of time working on creating hair one by one using the curve function, which after the assignment, I understand the importance of first planning the simplest way to do the most work rather than dive into working right away.
+2. Finding the right angle for the nose was difficult.

+##Discovery:
+1. Use the "int" function is more efficient than adjusting the numbers one by one.
+2. Using a notebook to first draw out and understand the relationship between different points is really beneficial.